BaconStrps/Fully-Custom-Keyboard/README.md

-# Fully-Custom-Keyboard
+# Fully Custom Keyboard
-Includes all the necessary files to create a keyboard from scratch
+This repository is currently a work in progress but hopefully it'll include everything from drivers to CAD files to create a keyboard from scratch